Arun Auditto

 Rear Admiral Arun Auditto, AVSM, NM was a Flag Officer in the Indian Navy.
 He was decorated with a gallantry award during the Liberation of Goa.
 A pioneer submariner in the Indian Navy, he was the commissioning Commanding Officer of the Kalvari-class submarine INS Kursura (S20), which he commanded during the Indo-Pakistani War of 1971.
 He later commanded the submarine base INS Virbahu and the Whitby-class frigate INS Trishul (F143).
-After promotion to flag rank, he served as the Fortress Commander Andaman and Nicobar (FORTAN) and as the first Flag Officer Submarines, before retiring in 1988.
+After promotion to flag rank, he served as the Fortress Commander, Andaman and Nicobar Islands (FORTAN) and as the first Flag Officer Submarines, before retiring in 1988.